 You’ve lost your way.

-I believe you can be the creative, enthusiastic, hands-on science teacher you wish you had and still get those kids ready for the test!
+I believe you can provide the creative enthusiastic, hands-on science experience you wish you had and still get those kids ready for the next step!

 You can turn things around, I’ve heard from teachers just like you.